Primary Risk Assessments Including:

 Be aware of the physical condition of students.

-Remind students regularly that they should never attempt exercises that cause pain.
+Remind students regularly that they should never attempt exercises that cause pain that is not an intended result of the exercise being done.

 Students should be made aware that any new injuries should be reported at once and recorded in the accident book.

-Students to inform Sifus of any new injuries.
+Students to inform chief instructors of any new injuries.

 Students should be made aware that any new injuries should be reported at once and recorded in the accident book.